PCOS Can't Be 'Cured' – But Social Media Disagrees

 On apps like TikTok, PCOS influencers typically focus on weight loss, such as “What I Eat In a Day with PCOS (for weight loss)” videos, or workouts and diet plans for people with the condition.
 Mia says she frequently came across content “heavily promoting low-carb diets”, such as the keto diet.
 “A lot of the influencers I followed would promote this as the only diet that would help people with PCOS lose weight,” she says.

 Rohini Bajekal, a nutritionist and author of Living PCOS Free: How to regain your hormonal health with Polycystic Ovary Syndrome, is concerned about the rapid spread of misinformation online.
-“Having a low carbohydrate diet has been shown to actually increase risk of early mortality, and the risk of chronic diseases, which people with PCOS are already more vulnerable to,” she explains.
-Rohini adds that while “there’s no one diet that is going to cure or solve your PCOS”, one study has found that plant-based diets are generally more proven to alleviate symptoms as shown in this University of South Carolina study.
+“Having a low carbohydrate diet has been shown to actually increase the risk of early mortality, and the risk of chronic diseases, which people with PCOS are already more vulnerable to,” she explains.
+Rohini adds that while “there’s no one diet that is going to cure or solve your PCOS”, one study has found that plant-based diets are generally more proven to alleviate symptoms.
 So, the suggestion that people should be opting for the keto diet is concerning, given that diets high in animal protein can potentially increase inflammation.

 Advertisement